htdbui/SQL4DS/Chapter4.md

  inside the
 <code class="calibre16">CASE</code>
  statement, the output will be NULL if the quantity field is blank or the calculation can't be completed with the available values for whatever reason.</p>
 <p id="calibre_link-64" class="calibre8">If there is a mis-entered price, or perhaps a record of a refund, and the value in the price column turns out to be negative in one row, what do you think will happen?
-In the preceding queries, the first condition is “less than 5,” so negative values will end up in the “Under $5,” or 0, bin.
+In the preceding queries, the first condition is ï¿½less than 5,ï¿½ so negative values will end up in the ï¿½Under $5,ï¿½ or 0, bin.
 Therefore, the name
 <code class="calibre16">price:bin_lower_end</code>
  is a misnomer, since 0 might not actually represent the lowest value possible in the first bin.
 It's important when writing CASE statements for analytical purposes to determine what the result will be if there end up being unexpected values in any of the referenced database fields.</p>
 </section>

     <section aria-labelledby="head-2-43" class="calibre2"><span id="calibre_link-65" class="calibre"></span>
 <h2 id="calibre_link-66" class="calibre14">Categorical Encoding Using CASE</h2>
-<p id="calibre_link-67" class="calibre8">When developing datasets for machine learning, you will often need to “encode” categorical string variables as numeric variables, in order for a mathematical algorithm to be able to use them as input.</p>
+<p id="calibre_link-67" class="calibre8">When developing datasets for machine learning, you will often need to ï¿½encodeï¿½ categorical string variables as numeric variables, in order for a mathematical algorithm to be able to use them as input.</p>
 <p class="calibre8">If the categories represent something that can be sorted in a rank order, it might make sense to convert the string variables into numeric values that represent that rank order.
 For example, the vendor booths at the farmer's market are rented out at different costs, depending on their size and proximity to the entrance.
-These booth price levels are labeled with the letters “A,” “B,” and “C,” in order by increasing price, which could be converted into either numeric values 1, 2, 3 or the actual booth prices.
+These booth price levels are labeled with the letters ï¿½A,ï¿½ ï¿½B,ï¿½ and ï¿½C,ï¿½ in order by increasing price, which could be converted into either numeric values 1, 2, 3 or the actual booth prices.
 The following
 <code class="calibre16">CASE</code>
  statement converts the booth price levels into numeric values, and the results are shown in <a href="#calibre_link-15" id="calibre_link-16" class="calibre6">Figure 4.8</a>:</p>
 <pre id="calibre_link-68" class="calibre15">